ccano/cc2223/session8/README.md

 ## Connecting to Hadoop Cluster UGR

-Log in hadoop ugr server with your credentials (the same way):
+Log in hadoop ugr server with your credentials:

 ```
-ssh manuparra@hadoop...
+ssh ccsa<DNI>@hadoop...
 ```
+you will also need a password from your teacher.

 ## HDFS basics